Pseudoplatystoma fasciatum: Etymology

-Species Description
+Species description

 P. fasciatum can be recognized by a flat, elongated head with a rounded snout that can be up to one-half the length of the body.
-As adults, they can reach up to 90cm in total length.
+As adults, they can reach up to 90 cm in total length.
 It features a short mandible and a flat, darker rostrum.
 It has three pairs of barbels, including the maxillary barbels, which are dark in color and extend beyond the pelvic fins, as well as two lighter-colored ventral chin barbels: the anterior pair, which are about three-quarters the length of the head, and the posterior pair, which reach the tips of the pectoral spines.
 The body is characterized by a dark dorsal side and lighter ventral coloration, along with distinctive dark vertical stripes running along the sides.
 P. fasciatum has one dorsal fin positioned near the head, along with an adipose fin situated posteriorly.
 All fins are lightly spotted with black, including the pelvic fins, which have six rays; the dorsal has seven rays, the anal has thirteen, and the caudal fin has seventeen.